Taccimor/financial-report/README.md

 ![](media/Select_all.png)

-Paste the content of the file financial-report you find above (if you click on it, you will open it and you can copy the content), then configure this section (the text after `//` explains them.
+Paste the content of the file `financial-report.ts` you find above (if you click on it, you will open it and you can copy the content), then configure this section (the text after `//` explains them.
 You only have to paste the link and change the number if needed)

 ![](media/configure.png)